-- 1) Hire a contractor to perform an aquatic plant survey to determine locations where starry stonewort is found. - 2) If the infestation is localized in a few locations and a candidate for a rapid response treatment, collaborate with MAISRC and the MnDNR to design a chemical treatment or manual removal program as well as a monitoring program. - 3) Apply for a MnDNR permit. - 4) If the MnDNR issues the permit, apply for Hennepin County Rapid Response Grant monies. - 5) Contract with SCUBA divers to complete hand removal of plants and/or bulbils or contract with applicator to perform treatment.
+- 1) Hire a contractor to perform an aquatic plant survey to determine locations where starry stonewort is found. - 2) If the infestation is localized in a few locations and a candidate for a rapid response treatment, collaborate with MAISRC and the MnDNR to design a chemical treatment or manual removal program as well as a monitoring program. - 3) Apply for a MnDNR permit. - If the MnDNR issues the permit, apply for Hennepin County Rapid Response Grant monies. - 5) Contract with SCUBA divers to complete hand removal of plants and/or bulbils or contract with applicator to perform treatment.
 Chemical treatment would be a copper algaecide plus additives to enhance treatment effectiveness.
 Treatment dose is determined by the MnDNR during the permitting process.
-Bulbils buried in sediment are - 6) Perform post-treatment point-intercept aquatic plant survey to evaluate removal/treatment effectiveness.
+Bulbils buried in sediment are removed using diver-assisted suction harvesting (DASH). - 6) Perform post-treatment point-intercept aquatic plant survey to evaluate removal/treatment effectiveness. - 7) Review hydrologic connections with downstream waterbodies to determine if other waterbodies can be protected. - 8) If post-treatment point-intercept aquatic plant survey indicates additional removal/treatment is needed, repeat steps 2 through 6.